labs42io/clean-code-typescript/README.md

 **[⬆ back to top](#table-of-contents)**

-### The name of the test should reveal it's intention
+### The name of the test should reveal its intention

-When a test fail, it's name is the first indication of what may have gone wrong.
+When a test fail, its name is the first indication of what may have gone wrong.

 **Bad:**